-Compassion and willingness to learn are skills and traits he looks for when hiring employees to care for the residents, because their work goes beyond physical care.
-Rick aims to have a trusting relationship with staff; otherwise, they may not ask for assistance or vocalize concerns related to training.
+Compassion and willingness to learn are skills and traits he looked for when hiring employees to care for the residents, because their work goes beyond physical care.
+Rick aimed to have a trusting relationship with staff; otherwise, they may not ask for assistance or vocalize concerns related to training.

 “They must be willing to care for one another, live in a family environment by doing chores and sharing the TV and other resources.
 Residents need to be held accountable,” said Rick.
 “Each resident needs realistic and attainable goals.
 If the goal is too challenging or unrealistic, residents may become discouraged…”

-This approach seems to be successful because residents respond to Rick’s direction and seek it.
+This approach has been successful because residents responded to Rick’s direction and sought it.

 “We are a family.
 I try to treat each of the residents equally and not show any favoritism.
 Each resident is fun to be around, so I enjoy interacting with each of them,” he added.

 When roaming the halls of St. Louis Center it is not uncommon for a staff member to be asked by a resident, “Where’s Rick?”
-He has become a point person for many, their rock.
-He keeps things in order, is fun, doesn’t sweat the small stuff, and most importantly makes the residents feel safe and important.
+He was a point person for many, their rock.
+He kept things in order, is fun, doesn’t sweat the small stuff, and most importantly made the residents feel safe and important.

 “Since taking the position with the St. Louis Center in 2009, I have enjoyed every minute of my work.
 The residents are so friendly and respectful that at times it is hard to know who is helping who.”

-Rick knows that he has done his job when a resident leaves St. Louis Center but remains in contact with him.
+Rick knew that he had done his job when a resident would leave St. Louis Center but remained in contact with him.
 “One of the residents who could not write sent me three pages of squiggly lines on a piece of paper.
 I sent him a Christmas card with a note inside.
 I got a letter back from his caregiver one week later thanking me for writing back,” said Rick.
 “He mailed out several letters to his friends and I was the only one who wrote back.
 She told me how happy he was to have gotten a letter in return.”

-He always goes the extra mile, whether by giving compliments or motivating others.
+While working at the Center, he always went the extra mile, whether by giving compliments or motivating others.
 If you see him, maybe send a compliment his way!

 Read more about Judy...